 As you can see the date it was filed was July 1918 and an extension was noted in July 1923.

-the 1907 Patent and Design Act granted you 5 years copyright with the option to extend for two more 5 year periods.
+the 1907 Patent and Design Act granted you 5 years copyright under a design patent with the option to extend for two more 5 year periods.

-My best guess is that Record did renew for the third and final term granting them design rights until July 1933, but that they had enough old stock of the ‘RD’ casting to carry production after it expired.
+My best guess is that Record did renew for the third and final term granting them design rights until July 1933, but that they had enough old stock of the ‘RD’ casting to carry production a little while after it expired.

 The best we can say is that any of the vices with an RD stamp were made between July 1918 to 1933 or thereabouts.

 Version III – screw and nut cover (1927)